vyperlang/vyper/docs/compiling-a-contract.rst

         },
         // Optional
         "settings": {
-            "evmVersion": "byzantium"  // EVM version to compile for.
+            "evmVersion": "byzantium",  // EVM version to compile for.
 Can be byzantium, constantinople or petersburg.
-        },
             // The following is used to select desired outputs based on file names.
             // File names are given as keys, a star as a file name matches all files.
             // Outputs can also follow the Solidity format where second level keys
             // denoting contract names - all 2nd level outputs are applied to the file.
             //
             // To select all possible compiler outputs: "outputSelection: { '*': ["*"] }"
             // Note that this might slow down the compilation process needlessly.
             //
             // The available output types are as follows:
             //
             //    abi - The contract ABI
             //    ast - Abstract syntax tree
             //    interface - Derived interface of the contract, in proper Vyper syntax
             //    ir - LLL intermediate representation of the code
             //    evm.bytecode.object - Bytecode object
             //    evm.bytecode.opcodes - Opcodes list
             //    evm.deployedBytecode.object - Deployed bytecode object
             //    evm.deployedBytecode.opcodes - Deployed opcodes list
             //    evm.deployedBytecode.sourceMap - Deployed source mapping (useful for debugging)
             //    evm.methodIdentifiers - The list of function hashes
             //
             // Using `evm`, `evm.bytecode`, etc. will select every target part of that output.
             // Additionally, `*` can be used as a wildcard to request everything.
             //
             "outputSelection": {
                 "*": ["evm.bytecode", "abi"],  // Enable the abi and bytecode outputs for every single contract "contracts/foo.vy": ["ast"]  // Enable the ast output for contracts/foo.vy }
+        }
     }